ros2/design/articles/ros2_access_control_policies.md

 - **version**: declared version of schema version in use
   - Allows for advancing future revisions of the schema

+### `<enclaves>` Tag

+Encapsulates a sequence of unique enclaves.
+This method of nesting sequences allows for additional tags to be extended to the `<policy>` root.

+### `<enclave>` Tag

+Encapsulates a collection of profiles.
+This is specific to an enclave as determined by associative attributes.

+Attributes:
+- **path**: Fully qualified enclave path

+Given that multiple nodes can be composed into a single process, an enclave is used to contain the collection of profiles of all respective nodes.
+An enclave may therefore be considered the union of contained profiles.
+Note that the union of profiles within an enclave will result in denied privileges of any profile to supersede all allowed privileges for every profile.
+E.g. if a profile asks for a permission but a matching permission has been explicitly denied by another profile in the enclave, the deny rule will take precedence.
+See section `<profile>` Tag for more info on how MAC is applied.

 ### `<profiles>` Tag

-Encapsulates a sequence of unique profiles.
+Encapsulates a sequence of unique profiles and designated metadata.
-This method of nesting sequences allows for additional tags to be extended to the `<policy>` root.
+This method of nesting sequences allows for additional tags to be extended to the `<enclave>` root, as well as associating particular metadata or constraints to the contained profile elements.

+Attributes:
+- **type**: Specifies the transport type of profiles and metadata

 ### `<profile>` Tag